 What do aphids look like?

 Commonly known as plant lice, aphids are soft-bodied, pear-shaped pests that primarily infest plants growing in the temperate regions.
 Aphids measure approximately 4-8 mm in length and have distinct morphological features.
-Head portion of these insects is made up of a pair of antennae, and 2 compound eyes, each containing a protruded extension called ocular tubercle.
+The Head portion of these insects is made up of a pair of antennae, and 2 compound eyes, each containing a protruded extension called an ocular tubercle.
 Enclosed inside the mouth are stylets, which function like a syringe-needle and are used to pierce into the plant’s body and suck the sap inside the phloem.
 Aphids possess a pair of siphunculi or cornicles that are tube-like structures protruding from the posterior side of the abdomen.
 These cornicles discharge a wax-like fluid called honeydew or cornicle wax, which is used either to alert the surrounding aphids or to attract symbiotic insects such as ants.
-Aphids also possess a tail-like structure near the rectum known as cauda, which is used for secretion of pheromones.
+Aphids also possess a tail-like structure near the rectum known as cauda, which is used for the secretion of pheromones.
 Aphids have long legs that are thin and contain two jointed and clawed tarsi.

 Polymorphism in aphids